 Non-Qualified ESOP.
 Because of certain limitations imposed by the Internal Revenue Code, the Qualified Trust will not purchase shares representing the entire equity interest (initially 53%) represented by the ESOP Preferred Stock.
 Accordingly, the ESOP Trustee will purchase as of the Effective Time Class 2 ESOP Preferred Stock to be held in a non-qualified Trust (the "Non-Qualified Trust") established under a non-qualified employee stock ownership plan.
 The number of shares of Class 2 ESOP Preferred Stock will be equal to 16,307,814, less the number of shares of Class 1 ESOP Preferred Stock sold to the Qualified ESOP.
 The purchase will be for a combination of cash equal to the aggregate par value (\$.01 per share) of Class 2 ESOP Preferred Stock sold to the Non-Qualified Trust (which cash will be contributed by the Company to the Non-Qualified Trust) and a promissory note issued by the ESOP Trustee to the Company.
-The principal amount of the promissory note will be the value of the Class 2 ESOP Preferred Stock, as determined by the Company and the ESOP Trustee, less the cash paid for the Class 2 ESOP Preferred Stock.
 The assets of the Non-Qualified Trust will remain available to the creditors of the Company in the event of the Company's insolvency, and the Company will not have a security interest in the Class 2 ESOP Preferred Stock.
 It is anticipated that all ESOP Stock reserved for allocation to IAM members will be allocated under the Leveraged ESOP.
-At any time prior to April 22, 1994, ALPA may elect that, instead of a sale of the Class 2 ESOP Preferred Stock as of the Effective Time as described above, the Class 2 ESOP Preferred Stock shall be contributed by the Company to the ESOP over the 69 month period following the Effective Time.
+At any time prior to April 15, 1994, ALPA may elect that, instead of a sale of the Class 2 ESOP Preferred Stock as of the Effective Time as described above, the Class 2 ESOP Preferred Stock shall be contributed by the Company to the ESOP over the 69 month period following the Effective Time.